joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 The decimation has a significant impact on the data output rate for the JEnt library.
-On the test system with `JENT_MEMORY_DEPTH_BITS`=0 (no decimation), this library produces approximately 87 256-bit outputs every second.
+On the test system with `JENT_MEMORY_DEPTH_BITS`=0 (no decimation), this library produces approximately 265 outputs every second (where each output is 256 bits).
 On average, the probabilistic decimation outputs a value approximately every
 $( 3- \frac{1}{2^{\text{JENT}\textunderscore\text{MEMORY}\textunderscore\text{DEPTH}\textunderscore\text{BITS}-1}} ) \times 2^{\text{JENT}\textunderscore\text{MEMORY}\textunderscore\text{DEPTH}\textunderscore\text{BITS}-1}$
-candidates, so the setting
-`JENT_MEMORY_DEPTH_BITS` = 7 reduces the output rate by a factor of approximately 192.
-As expected, this results in a rate of approximately 0.45 outputs per second (1 output every 2.2 seconds).
+candidates, so the setting `JENT_MEMORY_DEPTH_BITS` = 7 reduces the output rate by a factor of approximately $191.5$.
+As expected, this results in a rate of approximately $1.4$ outputs per second.

 With this degree of slowdown, is use of this option "worth it"?
 First, it is important to point out that even though `JENT_MEMORY_DEPTH_BITS`